Book Now!

 • Complete these tasks first.

-• Plan ahead for tasks that are important but not urgent.
+• Plan ahead for important but not urgent tasks.
 It can become easy to place these tasks on the back burner and procrastinate.

 • Eliminate tasks that can are not important or urgent.
-These tasks can easily eat up our time and get in the way of completing tasks that are important and/or urgent.
+These tasks can easily eat up our time and get in the way of completing important and/or urgent ones.

 Find the Best Therapist in Chicago to Prioritize Responsibilities